 1. Fill out an application for an auto loan, either online or in person at a bank

-    For example, you can start Beneficial State Bank’s auto loan application here.
+For example, you can apply for an auto loan at Beneficial State Bank’s website.
 Loan pre-approvals will expire so we recommend you wait to begin your loan application until you are approved for the grant.

 2. Receive a decision about your loan application

 The lender will either approve your loan request, give you a counter offer, or deny it.

 You can submit multiple loan pre-approval applications and see which lender provides you the best loan option.
 Every time you apply for credit, it may impact your credit history or score, so it is recommended to only apply for credit that you are seriously interested in.

 4. Choose the best loan option for you

 Remember to consider the total cost of the loan over its lifetime, not just the monthly payment.

 We recommend Beneficial State Bank because they have the strongest consumer protection practices we’ve seen, especially for folks who have low credit scores.
 It can be difficult to find an affordable auto loan if you have a credit score below 700 or no credit, but Beneficial State Bank has committed to providing qualifying grant recipients an 8% interest rate loan or lower.